 - Family history of vein disease: When it comes to developing problems with your veins, there is a strong genetic component involved.
 If you have a close family member (or multiple ones) with vein disease, you are more likely to develop varicose and spider veins.

-- Standing for long periods: Vein issues can develop when your veins strain against gravity to pump blood back up to the heart.
+- Standing for long periods of time: Vein issues can develop when you have to stand or walk for an extended amount of time because your veins strain against gravity to pump blood back up to the heart.
 This often results in blood collecting in the veins of your legs, ankles, and feet.

-- Obesity: Along with impacting your overall physical health, excess weight puts extra pressure on leg veins.
-This can cause your veins to malfunction over time.
+- Obesity: Along with impacting your overall physical health, excess weight puts extra pressure on leg veins increasing the likelihood of developing spider veins.

-- History of blood clots: Previous damage to vein valves may cause them to malfunction which can result in spider veins on legs symptoms.
+- History of blood clots: Previous damage to vein valves may cause them to malfunction which can result in spider veins on your legs and other symptoms.
 Malfunctioning veins can also raise your risks of developing blood clots.

-- Use of birth control pills: An influx of estrogen can weaken vein valves.
+- Use of birth control pills: An influx of estrogen and progesterone such as birth control pills or changes in hormones can weaken vein valves.

 What Are the Risks of Spider Veins?

-Spider veins do not usually pose an immediate risk to your health, but over time can develop into more serious conditions if left untreated.
-One potentially life-threatening issue is deep vein thrombosis (DVT), which requires immediate medical attention.
+Spider veins do not usually pose an immediate risk to your health, but over time they can develop into more serious conditions if left untreated.
+One potentially life-threatening issue that can occur is deep vein thrombosis (DVT), which requires immediate medical attention.
 Additionally, venous ulcers on your legs can put you at risk for infection.

 At USA Vein Clinics, we offer effective spider vein treatment that can redirect blood flow around these malfunctioning veins.
 We also offer varicose vein treatment.
-After treatment, many of our patients report relief from painful, uncomfortable, and unsightly vein disease symptoms.
+After treatment, many of our patients report relief from painful and unsightly vein disease symptoms.

-To learn more about spider vein symptoms and causes and treatments, schedule an appointment today.
+To learn more about the spider vein treatment offered by USA Vein Clinics, schedule an appointment today.
 If you prefer a virtual visit, we also offer telemedicine consultations.
 Whether we see you online or at one of our 90 locations, we can help you find relief.
-Our experts look forward to helping you discover an improved quality of life!
+Our experts look forward to helping you discover an improved quality of life.